MikalaiSamtsevich/modsen-library-api/README.md

 ### Running in Kubernetes

+#### WARNING
+To run this application in a Kubernetes environment, a minimum of **6 GB of RAM** and **3 CPU cores** is required.
+Ensure your cluster meets these specifications to avoid performance issues.

 #### Install Helm:

 Install **Helm** to manage Kubernetes deployments.
 Instructions can be found at [Helm Installation](https://helm.sh/docs/intro/install/).